Back to Reference

 Customer success-led motion

 Once the sale is made, the customer success team takes the reins to ensure satisfaction and encourage renewals or upsells.
-This motion is essential in subscription-based models where ongoing engagement is key to long-term revenue.
+This motion is essential in subscription-based models where ongoing engagement is key to long-term revenue, especially since retaining a customer costs less than a third of acquiring a new one.

 Example: A subscription-based analytics platform has a dedicated customer success team that checks in with clients regularly to ensure they are using the platform effectively and identifies opportunities for upselling premium features.